allanfreitas/codeigniter-nginx/README.markdown

 * **Easy Updates**: Updating the CodeIgniter core code is just a matter of replacing the "system" folder.
     * _It's unlikely that CodeIgniter's index.php file will change, but keep an eye on it_

+The `example.com` nginx config provided is a base config for you to edit and expand upon.

+If you have any suggestions or problems please [raise an issue](https://github.com/chrisgaunt/codeigniter-nginx/issues).

 ### Assumptions ###

 * Web sites are stored in `/var/www/sites/`